Ulrich von Lampe is new Head of Press and Public Relations at MCC

 Berlin based climate think tank to expand dialogue with business and industry partners.

-Ulrich von Lampe will assume the position of Head of Press and Public Relations at the Berlin climate think tank MCC starting February 1st.
+Ulrich von Lampe will assume the position of Head of Press and Public Relations at the Berlin-based climate research intitute MCC (Mercator Research Institute on Global Commons and Climate Change) starting February 1st.
 He succeeds Fabian Löhe, who is now with the German daily Tagesspiegel.
 Von Lampe holds a degree in economics, was a business journalist at the regional, daily newspaper Kölnische Rundschau and at business magazine Capital, and most recently worked as editor-in-chief for the media company of the German Economic Institute in Cologne.

 With this new appointment, MCC Director Ottmar Edenhofer hopes to consolidate the impact of MCC’s analyses and recommendations for action on the debate on economic policy.
 “Mr. von Lampe is well networked in German industry; he knows both its initiatives and its concerns with regard to an ambitious climate policy.
 This will be helpful, because we want to expand the dialogue we’ve already begun with business and industry and design the communication of our solution-oriented sustainability research more effectively in the concert of findings and positions.”